Donders-Institute/bidscoin/docs/installation.rst

 Dcm2niix installation
 """""""""""""""""""""

 BIDScoin relies on dcm2niix to convert the source imaging data to nifti.
 Please download and install `dcm2niix <https://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage>`__ yourself according to the instructions.
-When done, make sure that the path to the dcm2niix binary / executable is set correctly in the BIDScoin `options <./options.html#dcm2niix>`__ (see also below)
+When done, make sure that the path to the dcm2niix binary / executable is set correctly in the BIDScoin `Options`_ in the ``[path_to_bidscoin]/heuristics/bidsmap_template.yaml`` file or in the `Site specific / customized template`_ file.

 Python 3 installation
 """""""""""""""""""""